What this guide covers

 Create the client first, then add one or more sites without losing the parent-child structure.

-Keep parking, gate, and waste notes current so the field team sees one resolved block of instructions.
+Keep parking, gate, and waste notes current so the team sees the right instructions before they arrive.

 Steps